JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries.md

 See the [plugin’s documentation](https://vanniktech.github.io/gradle-maven-publish-plugin/central/) to learn more about its usage and available configuration options.

-To add the plugin to your project, add the following line in the plugins block, in your library module’s `build.gradle.kts` file:
+To add the plugin to your project, add the following line to the `plugins` block of your library module’s `build.gradle.kts` file:

 ```kotlin
 // <module directory>/build.gradle.kts